mux-mux/findface/README.md

 ## How To Use :closed_lock_with_key:

-### 1️⃣ Sign Up & Install Docker Desktop
+### 1️⃣ Sign Up, Install & Run Docker Desktop

-Download and install Docker Desktop:
+Download, install and run Docker Desktop:
 🔗 [Docker Desktop](https://www.docker.com/products/docker-desktop/)

 ### 2️⃣ Clone the Repository